 The holders returned to the final the following season after reaching the showpiece in impressive fashion, beating Borussia Monchengladbach, Villarreal, Zenit St. Petersburg and Fiorentina over two legs.

-Sevilla faced surprise package Dnipro in the final, the Ukrainians having upset the likes of Ajax and Napoli on their way to Warsaw.
+Sevilla faced surprise package Dnipro in the final, with the Ukrainians having upset the likes of Ajax and Napoli on their way to Warsaw.

 It was Sevilla and Emery who claimed a record fourth Europa League title following a thrilling final clash, the momentum of the tie swinging both ways as the two sides exchanged five goals in an enthralling encounter.